What we know about the "unprecedented" Capitol riot arrests

 Where did they come from?

 The alleged rioters come from at least 43 states outside of Washington, D.C.
-Among those arrested whose home states were known, the most were from Texas, with 30 Texans charged so far.
-New York had 25 residents arrested while Florida and Pennsylvania each had 24.
+Among those arrested whose home states were known, the most were from Texas, with 31 Texans charged so far.
+Pennsylvania had 28 residents arrested while Florida and New York each had 26.

 How many have extremist affiliations?